andreoliwa/logseq-doctor/docs/reference/cli.md

 ```
 -j, --journal YYYY-MM-DD    Journal date (default: today)
 -p, --page NAME             Page name to add the task to
--b, --block TEXT            Partial text of a block to use as parent
+   --parent TEXT            Partial text of a block to use as parent
 -k, --key TEXT              Unique key to search for existing task
 ```